groupdocs-viewer/Groupdocs.Viewer-References/english/net/groupdocs.viewer.options/spreadsheetoptions/forrenderingbypagebreaks/_index.md

 ### Return Value

-New instance of [`SpreadsheetOptions`](../../spreadsheetoptions) for splitting to pages by page breaks.
-The behavior is similar to printing in Excel.
+New instance of [`SpreadsheetOptions`](../../spreadsheetoptions) for rendering by page breaks.
+The behaviour similar to printing in Excel.

-### Remarks

-For details, see the [documentation](https://docs.groupdocs.com/viewer/net/split-worksheet-into-pages/).

 ### See Also